This topic applies to both Dynamics 365 for Finance and Operations and to Dynamics 365 for Retail.

 Production input journals work like the item arrival journals but are used for production orders.

-Counting journals let you correct the current on-hand inventory that is registered for items or groups of items, and then post the actual physical count, so that you can make the adjustments that are required in order to reconcile the differences.
+Counting journals let you correct the current on-hand inventory that is registered for items or groups of items, and then post the actual physical count, so that you can make the adjustments that are required to reconcile the differences.
 You can associate counting policies with counting groups to help group items that have various characteristics, so that those items can be included in a counting journal.
 For example, you can set up counting groups to count items that have a specific frequency, or to count items when stock falls to a particular level.
 For information about how to define counting groups, see Define inventory counting processes (Task guide).

 Tag counting journals are used to assign a numbered tag to a count lot.
 The tag should contain a tag number, item number, and item quantity.
-To help guarantee that a tag is used only one time, and that all tags are used, every item number should have a unique set of tags that has its own number sequence.
+To ensure that a tag is used only one time, and that all tags are used, every item number should have a unique set of tags that has its own number sequence.
 Three status values can be set for each tag:

 - Used – The item number is counted for this tag.

 - Voided – The item number is voided for this tag.